oddbird/oddleventy/content/blog/2014/sqlalchemy-postgres-autocommit.md

 {% callout 'note', update %}
 This article was written before the release of SQLAlchemy 2.0.
-The library has changed significantly since then, and we have added relevant notes to the [autocommit mode] and [real autocommit] sections.
+The library has changed significantly since then, and we have added relevant notes to the sections about [autocommit mode], [real autocommit], and [starting transactions].
 TL;DR -- autocommit mode was deprecated and the isolation level approach is now recommended and thoroughly explained by the official docs.

 [autocommit mode]: #sqlalchemy-s-autocommit-mode-not-what-you-think
 [real autocommit]: #turning-on-real-autocommit
+[starting transactions]: #starting-a-transaction
 {% endcallout %}

 [SQLAlchemy] defaults to implicitly opening a new transaction on your